Philipeace/cloudsolutions/ansible/app/README.md

    ```
     pipenv run flask run
    ```
-you should now be able to see flask running on http://localhost:5000
+You should now be able to see flask running on http://localhost:5000 and test it with files from [testfiles][2]

 6. (optional on linux) run gunicorn with